Jerome3590/surgicalED_VR_VCU/README.md

 # **SlingED VR Exploratory Data Analysis (EDA)**

 SlingED VR is a data analysis platform for tracking user surgical performance.
-A comprehensive solution that will leverage AWS cloud infrastructure to analyze user trial data. near real-time.
+A comprehensive solution that will leverage AWS cloud infrastructure to analyze user trial data.
 Below is initial exploratory data analysis for a to be determined final solution.

 ## Architecture